New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Washington stats and trends

-- The Football Team have yet to cover the spread this year when underdogs by 2 points or more.
+- This season, the Football Team are winless ATS when entering a game as an underdog of 2 points or more.

 - Washington's games this season have hit the over on three of four set point totals (75%).

-- When Washington puts up more than 17.3 points, it is 1-2 against the spread and 2-1 overall.
+- Washington is 1-2 against the spread and 2-1 overall when the team notches more than 17.3 points.

-- When Washington churns out over 349.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Washington totals more than 349.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Football Team have five giveaways this season, while the Saints have eight takeaways.
+- This year the Football Team have five turnovers, three fewer than the Saints have takeaways (8).

 Home and road insights

-- The Football Team are winless ATS (0-2) as 2-point underdogs or greater at home.
+- The Football Team are winless ATS (0-2) as 2-point underdogs or more at home.

-- The average total in Football Team home games this season is 43.5 points, equal to this contest's over/under.
+- Football Team home games this season average 43.5 total points, which equals this matchup's over/under.

 - The Saints are winless ATS (0-1) on the road as 2-point favorites or more.